Classical Greece: Rise of Macedon under Philip II

-The Macedonians became more politically involved with the south-central city-states of Greece, but also retained more archaic aspects harking back to the palace culture, first at Aegae (modern Vergina) then at Pella, resembling Mycenaean culture more than that of the Classical city-states.
+Macedonians became more politically involved with the south-central city-states of Greece, but also retained more archaic aspects harking back to the palace culture, first at Aegae (modern Vergina) then at Pella, resembling Mycenaean culture more than that of the Classical city-states.
 Militarily, Philip recognized the new phalanx style of fighting that had been employed by Epaminondas and Pelopidas in Thebes.
-Accordingly, he incorporated this new system into the Macedonian army.
+Accordingly, he incorporated this new system into the ancient Macedonian army.
 Philip II also brought a Theban military tutor to Macedon to instruct the future Alexander the Great in the Theban method of fighting.

-Philip's son Alexander the Great (356–323 BC) was born in Pella, Macedonia.
+Philip's son Alexander the Great (356–323 BC) was born in Pella, the capital of Macedonia.
 Philip II brought Aristotle to Pella to teach the young Alexander.
 Besides Alexander's mother, Olympias, Philip took another wife by the name of Cleopatra Eurydice.
 Cleopatra had a daughter, Europa, and a son, Caranus.
 Caranus posed a threat to the succession of Alexander.
 Cleopatra Eurydice was a Macedonian and, thus, Caranus was all Macedonian in blood.
 Olympias, on the other hand, was from Epirus and, thus, Alexander was regarded as being only half-Macedonian (Cleopatra Eurydice should not be confused with Cleopatra of Macedon, who was Alexander's full-sister and thus daughter of Philip and Olympias).

-Philip II was assassinated at the wedding of his daughter Cleopatra of Macedon with King Alexander I of Epirus in 336 BC.
+Philip II was assassinated at the wedding of his daughter Cleopatra of Macedon with King Alexander I of Epirus in 336 BC at Aigai.
 Philip's son, the future Alexander the Great, immediately claimed the throne of Macedonia by eliminating all the other claimants to the throne, including Caranus and his cousin Amytas.
 Alexander was only twenty years of age when he assumed the throne.